Are you struggling to choose a name for your blog?

-To help you along, we’ve compiled this two-part guide:
+To help you choose the perfect blog name, we’ve compiled this two-part guide:

-- The first part is a checklist of things to consider and questions to ask yourself.
-The aim here is to get you thinking about more than just the name.
+The first part is a checklist of things to consider and questions to ask yourself.
+The aim here is to get you thinking about more than just the blog name.

-- The second part is a list of tips and tools to help you.
-We call this the methods and inspiration section.
+The second part is a list of tips and tools to help you.
+We call this the blog naming methods and inspiration section.

 Right, let’s get cracking…